Ordinary Days: Productions

+In 2008, Ordinary Days had its world premiere at Penn State Center Stage as part of their 2008 summer season in State College, PA.
+Directed by Matt Toronto with Music Direction by Rick Bertone, the cast included Leah Horowitz, Stanley Bahorek, Jordan Toronto, and Jared Gertner.

 In 2012 Squabbalogic and Darlinghurst Theatre premiered Ordinary Days, with Michael Falzon originating the role of Jason in Australia.
 Directed by Grace Barnes and under the musical direction of Paul Geddes, the show starred Rachael Beck as Claire, Erica Lovell as Deb, and Jay James-Moody as Warren.
 Ordinary Days was sung entirely acoustically, with the sole support of Paul Geddes on piano.

 In 2015, Ordinary Days played La Comédie Nation in Paris, France, marking the musical's French premiere.
 Produced by Broadway au Carré, the show was directed by American director Colton Pometta with musical direction by John Florencio at the piano.
 The show starred Prisca Demarez as Claire, Emmanuel Suarez as Jason, Lauren Taylor Berkman as Deb, and Lisandro Nesis as Warren.

 In 2017, Ordinary Days was performed at the Loft at Chapel Off Chapel.
 Produced by Pursued By Bear, the show was directed by Tyran Parke with musical direction from Stephanie Lewendon-Lowe at the piano.
 The cast included Brittanie Shipway as Claire, Matthew Hamilton as Jason, Nicola Bowman as Deb, and Joel Granger as Warren.

 The amateur London Revival took place from 27 to 30 September at the Bridewell Theatre, Fleet Street.
 The show was produced by Sedos, with direction by Yojiro Ichikawa and musical direction from Ed Curry.
 It featured Kate Gledhill as Deb, Glen Jordan as Warren, Louisa Roberts as Claire, and Inti Conde as Jason.

 In 2018, Ordinary Days played Teatro Border in Buenos Aires, Argentina, marking the musical's Argentine and Spanish language premiere, adapted by Marcos Micheloni.
 Produced by Mario Micheloni, the show was directed by American director Colton Pometta with musical direction by Mariano Homps and Rocco Aguado at the piano.
 The show starred Sofía Rangone as Claire, Argentino Molinuevo as Jason, Manuela del Campo and Maca Giraldez as Deb, and Lisandro Nesis and Michel Hersch as Warren.